TheKingTermux/TheKingTermux/README.md

 3. (dd/mm/yy)
 (01/06/23)
 My laptop is broken again and under repairing, if you want me to create some Tachiyomi Extension, sorry i can't, if you need your request to created by someone, you can create a [Source Request on Keiyoushi Tachiyomi and Mihon Extension](https://github.com/keiyoushi/extensions-source/issues/new?template=02_request_source.yml), or you need a report of change the Extension BaseUrl, you can create a [Source URL Change Report on Keiyoushi Tachiyomi and Mihon Extension](https://github.com/keiyoushi/extensions-source/issues/new?template=03_report_url_change.yml), or you need a report some issues related to your problem with everything about Extension,  you can create a [Source Issue Report on Keiyoushi Tachiyomi and Mihon Extension](https://github.com/keiyoushi/extensions-source/issues/new?template=01_report_issue.yml).
 Thanks for contacting me.

+4. (dd/mm/yy)
+(13/03/24)
+I have an PC now, but it broken, Soo i need to troubleshooting that PC, i don't have a time for doing that, Soo i need to troubleshoot and maybe need to Save money to buy damaged components, maybe it take some time, but still progressing.

 <h3 align="center"><s>Tachiyomi-Extensions-Backup-App</s></h3>
 <p align="center">